latipun7/dotfiles/readme.md

 - [Holman's dotfiles][holman] - Nice zsh dotfiles
 - [Bash manual][bash] - Bash documentation to write your own scripts

-## Information

-I'm new with bash/shell scripting, so my script would be lot of dirty and not optimized for performance.
-Suggestion and criticism are open.

 [MIT License](./LICENSE) © 2020, Latipun7

 <!-- Variables -->